digital-asset/daml/docs/source/daml/reference/interfaces.rst

    :end-before: -- INTERFACE_CHOICES_END

 - Interface choices work in a very similar way to template choices.
-Any contract of a template type for which an interface instance exists, will grant the choice to the controlling party.
+Any contract of a template type for which an interface instance exists will grant the choice to the controlling party.
 - Interface choices can only be exercised on values of the corresponding interface type.
 To exercise an interface choice on a template value, first